yrwq/termstart/README.md

 Termstart is now available as an extension!

-- Firefox
+### Firefox

 1. Clone this repository
 2. Open the `about:debugging` page.
 3. Click `This Firefox`.
 4. Click `Load Temporary Add-on`.
 5. Select any file from the cloned directory.

-- Chrome/Chromium/Brave/...
+### Chrome / Chromium / Brave / ...

 1. Clone this repository
 2. Start Chrome and go to `chrome://extensions`
 3. Enable `Developer Mode` in the top-right corner of the page
 4. In the top-left corner of the page, click `Load Unpacked`
 5. Select the cloned folder

 ## Usage